ukaea/overlap_checker/ARCHITECTURE.md

 maintain this linear order across related files and operations.

-For example, when checking for overlapping solids it's easy to determine which solids to iterate over, and when imprinting if we move part of one solid to another we just have to make sure we just write them into their appropriate indices.
-Material properties can be maintained in a separate database which just needs to be matched up again at the end.
+For example, when checking for overlapping solids it's easy to determine which solids to iterate over, and when imprinting any modified solid would be written back the same index in the BREP file.
+This allows metadata (e.g. material properties) to be maintained in a separate database which can be easily matched up again at the end.

 # OpenCascade